KatKatKateryna/pygeoapi/docs/source/data-publishing/ogcapi-features.rst

 * ``id_field`` will often be ``OBJECTID``, ``objectid``, or ``FID``.
-* If the map or feature service is not shared publicly, the ``username`` and ``password`` fields can be set in the configuration to authenticate to the service.
+* If the map or feature service is not shared publicly, the ``username`` and ``password`` fields can be set in the configuration to authenticate into the service.
-* If the map or feature service is self-hosted and not shared publicly, the ``token_service`` and optional ``referer`` fields can be set in the configuration to authenticate to the service.

-To publish from an ArcGIS online hosted service:

 .. code-block:: yaml